Barrow A.F.C.: Stadium

-Holker Street (known as the SO Legal Stadium for sponsorship purposes) has been Barrow's home ground since 1910.
+Holker Street has been Barrow's home ground since 1909.
 It had previously hosted Hindpool Athletic Football Club, and had been a rubbish dump.
 The first game at the stadium was a 5–2 win for Barrow against Eccles Borough.
 The ground was gradually developed, so by the resumption of football after World War Two it had four fully-covered, terraced stands.
 Its record attendance was in 1954, when 16,784 fans watched an FA Cup third-round tie against Swansea Town.
 Floodlights were installed in 1963, and the ground hosted speedway meetings during the 1970s which necessitated the demolition of the "Steelworks End" (previously damaged by fire), the re-positioning of the pitch and the removal of the front rows of terracing.
 After the speedway track was removed, the pitch was returned to its original orientation and a new leisure centre with squash courts were built.

 Under Stephen Vaughan's ownership, an all-seater main stand (named the Brian Arrowsmith Stand in 2017) with a capacity of about 1,000 was built on the Wilkie Road side; the only significant change since then was the removal of an unsafe roof over the Holker Street-end terraces.
 Described as having "a traditional, old fashioned feel", the ground has three sides of terracing.
 The Brian Arrowsmith Stand is raised above the centre of the pitch, with flat standing on either side.
 The Popular Side, opposite the Brian Arrowsmith Stand, consists of an area of covered terracing.

 In the summer of 2020, a roof was added to the Holker Street End of the ground after the club had won through promotion return to the Football League.

 In July 2022, SO Legal Ltd secured the sponsorship naming rights for Holker Street, which saw the stadium known as the SO Legal Stadium until the end of the 2023–24 season.

 Training ground

-Although the team plays its home games in Barrow, during the week the team shares the training ground of F.C.
-United of Manchester, Broadhurst Park, in Moston, Manchester (since summer 2023), having previously trained in Salford, Rochdale and Lancaster; amongst other places.
+Although the team plays its home games in Barrow, during the week the team shares the training ground of Curzon Ashton, Manchester (since summer 2026), having previously trained in Salford, Rochdale and Lancaster; amongst other places.